 Newborn

-As a Munich Newborn Photographer, I am often asked when the best time to take newborn photos is.
+As a Munich Newborn Photographer, I am often asked the same thing: “When is the best time to take newborn photos?”.
 My simple answer: when it is best for YOU.

 My longer answer?
 Well, it depends.